open-contracting/standard/standard/standard.md

     -   The buyer is the department, agency or entity who is paying for the goods /services in the contract.
-The buyer may be distinct from a procuring agency or awarding body - an independent entity that runs the procurement process (tender and award).
-(This allows for pooling of resources as well as enhancing impartiality).
+The buyer may be distinct from a procuring agency or awarding body - an independent entity that runs the procurement process (tender and award) - this allows for pooling of resources as well as enhancing impartiality).

 -   Supplier

-    -   The supplier is the entity providing the goods or services in the contract.
+    -   The supplier is the entity, or entities, providing the goods or services in the contract.
 It could be an individual, a private organization, or another public body.